bebomining/bebomining/README.md

 ## :bulb: What is BeBoMining about?

 Welcome! 👋 BeBoMining is a FREE software which simplify the mining of your beloved crypto currencies.
-It supports multiple pools as well as multiple miner tools such as [T-Rex](https://github.com/trexminer/T-Rex), [lolMiner](https://github.com/Lolliedieb/lolMiner-releases), [Teamredminer](https://github.com/todxx/teamredminer) and [Xmrig](https://github.com/xmrig/xmrig).
+It supports multiple pools as well as multiple miner softwares such as [T-Rex](https://github.com/trexminer/T-Rex), [lolMiner](https://github.com/Lolliedieb/lolMiner-releases), [Teamredminer](https://github.com/todxx/teamredminer) and [Xmrig](https://github.com/xmrig/xmrig).

+It comes out of the box with:

+👉🏻 Zero manual configurations of the mining software.
+👉🏻 Zero manual configurations of the pool settings.

+It does not store any data such as wallet addresses or any other info on the cloud.
+Data is only stored on your local machine.

 ## OS supported
 - Windows 10